AriaChristensen/startup/notes.md

 Here is a link to my CodePen with some basic HTML commands: https://codepen.io/Aria-Christensen/pen/XWoEEwa.

 HTML is used to provide structure and content.
 There is a <head></head> section that contains information about the site as a whole, and a <body></body> section that contains all the content for the page.

+Here is a link to my CodePen with some syntax for using inputs: https://codepen.io/Aria-Christensen/pen/KKboGOY

+Note that when you add things after an = sign, they need to be enclosed in "quotes".

+Here is a link to my CodePen with syntax for media: https://codepen.io/Aria-Christensen/pen/KKbRgjy